 Look, I get it.
 Barcelona is a beautiful city with its unique Gaudí architecture, a Mediterranean coastal setting, world-class food, and some really awesome nightlife.
 With a completely different language (Spanish is the second, and sometimes third, language there) and culture than the rest of Spain, Barcelona makes for a very interesting city to visit.
 But keep in mind that Barcelona is in Cataluña, a part of Spain that does not always wish to be identified as Castillian or Spanish.

 But if it is that Castillian culture that you crave, there is another big city in Spain that has it in abundance.
 Here you can practice and improve your Spanish language.
 And this city is so underrated, not (as) crowded with tourists, that it almost a still secret.
 But since it is Valentine’s Day, let me let you in on the secret, the city that I love: Madrid.
 Set on the high plains right in the center of Spain, the sky in Madrid is so big, (usually) so blue, and so close.
 Locals affectionally call the city La Capí, meaning the capital, as it is indeed Spanish capital.
 And undeniably so!
 As the true working and beating heart of Spain, it is such a pity that many visitors to the country do not devote enough time to get to know Madrid as well as Barcelona.
+(Spending multiple days in Madrid?
+The city is the perfect jumping off point for a plethora of day trips!)

 So what is it about Madrid?
 Maybe you know of a “little” art museum named the Prado?
 Yup, it’s in Madrid along with two other world-class museums: Museo Reina Sofía and the Thyssen.
 Want even more art?
 With several smaller museums scattered all around town, Madrid is on par with the renowned art capitals of the world.
 But unlike many other art lovers’ paradises, it is easy to see Madrid’s art on a tight budget.
 Many of the smaller museums have free entry all the time.
 But even the larger museums have free hours, commonly the last two hours every day that the museum is open.
 If you stay in Madrid long enough, you can really take advantage of the free museum times.
 Trust me, wandering around the Prado or Museo Reina Sofía for free is a great way to spend a few hours fighting off the hunger since dinner won’t be served until 9pm at the earliest.
 You’re in Spain, where meeting your friends for dinner at 1130pm is totally normal.